liquidm/druid-dumbo/README.md

 Caveats:

 Extremly young code, use at your own risk.
-Also, currently restricted to hourly granularity
+Also, currently restricted to hourly granularity and JSON in HDFS.

 Patches welcome!